SeanReece/palindromer/README.md

 ###Node Setup

 Edit config.js for your environment.
--Set debug to false.
+- Set debug to false.
 Leaving debug may cause stack traces to be sent to the client.
--Set the MongoDB server IP.
+- Set the MongoDB server IP.
 Read the instructions on for which case applies to you.

 Edit public/js/services.js
--Set Contants URL = http://<SERVER IP>/api
+- Set Contants URL = `http://<SERVER IP>/api`

 Create the node image from source
 ```